-We will ensure our staff are familiar with personal assistive devices that may be used by clients with disabilities while accessing our Organization and the goods and services the Company provides.
-A personal assistive device is any device that is used, designed, made or adapted to assist persons with disabilities in performing various, everyday tasks such as moving, communicating, reading, writing or lifting.
+Daisy will ensure our staff are familiar with and aware of any personal assistive devices that may be used by persons with disabilities while accessing our organization and the goods and services Daisy provides.
+A personal assistive device is any device that is used, designed, made, or adapted to assist persons with disabilities in performing various, everyday tasks such as moving, communicating, reading, writing, or lifting.

 Below are some assistive devices guidelines: